I am entrusted with the gifts of God.

 Your ancient fear has come upon you now, and justice has caught up with you at last.
 Christ’s hand has touched your shoulder, and you feel that you are not alone.
 You even think the miserable self you thought was you may not be your Identity.
 Perhaps God’s Word is truer than you own.
 Perhaps his gifts to you are real (W-pI.166.9:1-5).

-When we come to that place where we do not wish to go back, accept – barely, perhaps, but undeniably – the presence of mighty companions, and have no clue how to proceed, then we are at last ready to perceive God’s gifts to us.
+When we come to that place where we do not wish to go back, accept – barely, perhaps, but undeniably – the presence of mighty companions, and have no clue how to proceed, then we are at last ready to perceive God’s gifts that are already given to us.
 We have slowed down enough, become willing enough – and spiritually unencumbered enough – to sense what is, and sense that it has always been here, independent of time and independent of our wish that it be somewhere or something else.

 God’s Will does not oppose.
 It merely is.
 It is not God you have imprisoned in your plan to lose your Self (W-pI.166.10:1-3).

 When we stop projecting an opposite or wanting something different or other, then God’s will emerges and clarifies.
 It becomes real to us.
-This is how the metaphorical veil lifts – we stop trying so hard to hold it in place!
+This is how the metaphorical veil lifts – we stop trying so hard to hold it in place.
 And most of us do not let go voluntarily.
 Rather, we simply exhaust ourselves – for years, lifetimes perhaps – in our efforts to keep God away.
 At last we give up.

 And then what is always there – the gift that was given – is finally perceived.